-With Lively Theme you can add a header, footer, custom menus and customize your dashboard, space homepages and other pages with beautiful widgets
+Lively Theme allows you to add header, footer, and custom menus and let’s you customize your dashboard, space homepages and other pages with attractive widgets.

 Enabling Lively Theme

-In order to use the Lively Theme elements like the header, footer, menus and dashboard, Lively Theme must be enabled in the theme settings.
-Go to the Confluence Administration → Look and Feel / Themes, select Lively Theme and confirm.
+In order to use Lively Theme elements, Lively Theme must be enabled in the global Confluence theme settings.
+Go to the Confluence Administration → Look and Feel / Themes, then select Lively Theme and confirm.

 The custom dashboard, header, footer, menu and submenu are called custom elements in Lively Theme.
-Those can be separately enabled or disabled in the Lively Theme settings.
+These can be separately enabled or disabled in the Lively Theme settings.

 Enabling Custom Elements

-Go to Administration → Lively Theme → Settings and check those custom elements you want to enable for your Confluence instance.
+Go to Administration → Lively Theme → Settings and check the custom elements you want to enable for your Confluence instance.
 Then click Save at the bottom.
 (The below screenshot shows how you would configure the Header custom element.)

 Editing Custom Elements